Want to Want Me: Background

 "Want to Want Me" was rejected by Chris Brown (left) and Olly Murs (right) prior to being handed to Derulo.

 Derulo said that the song was the first one recorded for his album Everything Is 4, and he decided to release it as the lead single after having several friends listen to it.

 The song was originally intended to be on Chris Brown's 2014 album X, and was featured on the album's original track listing, titled "Want You to Want Me", but the singer eventually decided to replace it with the track "Drunk Texting".

 According to some news reports, also Olly Murs recorded a version of "Want to Want Me", wanting to release the song as his single, but he was forced to reject it as his voice wasn't high enough to reach the high notes.
 Murs later admitted to regretting turning it down after seeing how popular of a smash hit it became.

 Music composition

-The song is written and recorded in E♭ Major, running at 112-116 beats per minute.
+The song is written and recorded in E♭ major, running at 112-116 beats per minute.
 It has a main chord progression of E♭-Cm.

 Critical reception

 Time named "Want to Want Me" the eighth-best song of 2015.
+Pitchfork praised it for being "Derulo's best song, a crisp, feel-good blast of infatuated power-pop that feels warmer and more lived-in than any of his previous singles."
+Stereogum also praised the track, describing it as "an absolute monster of a pop song".